Encore!

 Summary

-“Encore!” was one of two pitches that won the pitch competition hosted by Amoriem Labs (Yale Game Developers) in Fall 2024 for the yearlong projects.
+“Encore!” was one of two pitches that won the pitch competition hosted by Amoriem Labs (Yale Game Developers) in Fall 2024 for the year-long projects.

 Goals and Research